salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-cookie-store-properties.md

 # Distorted CookieStore Properties (distorted-cookie-store-properties)

-For security the following `CookieStore` properties are distorted in Lightning Locker:
+For security the following `CookieStore` properties are distorted by Lightning Web Security:

 <!-- START generated embed: @locker/distortion/src/CookieStore/docs/delete-value.md -->
-## CookieStore.prototype.delete getter
+## CookieStore.prototype.delete

-The [`delete()`](https://developer.mozilla.org/en-US/docs/Web/API/CookieStore/delete) method of the `CookieStore` interface deletes a cookie with the given name or options object.
+The [`CookieStore.prototype.delete()`](https://developer.mozilla.org/en-US/docs/Web/API/CookieStore/delete) method of the `CookieStore` interface deletes a cookie with the given name or options object.

 If malicious code deletes cookies on a page, it could remove login cookies and make the app unusable.
 This distortion protects cookies outside the sandbox from `CookieStore.prototype.delete` and limits what can be deleted within the sandbox.
 Cookies in the sandbox are protected from code outside or in other sandboxes.